atawfique21/better-boards/README.md

 # **Trello Recreation**

-## Project Planning

-> The Project Planning section should be completed for your project pitch with instructors.

 ### Overview

 _**Trello** is a web-based Kanban-style list-making application.
 My project here involves recreating Trello in React.JS._